South Quay DLR station: Services

+Additional services call at the station during the peak hours, increasing the service to up to 22 tph in each direction, with up to 8 tph during the peak hours running to and from Stratford instead of Bank.

 Connections

 London Buses route D8 serves the station.

 Surrounding area

 South Quay is surrounded by commercial offices and residential developments and their for the residential, commercial and entertainment development in this part of Millwall.
 The highrise Pan Peninsula Towers is immediately adjacent to the station.
 A small shopping centre, South Quay Plaza, is across the road from the station.
 The Hilton London Canary Wharf hotel is also close to the station.
 Further afield, the southern shore of the South Dock of the West India Docks to the west of the station is lined with restaurants.
 The South Quay Footbridge provides a connection to the Canary Wharf private estate.